 When alcoholism is a present issue, the ideal strategy in applying for life insurance will be to delay your application until you have quit drinking.
 The life insurance carrier needs to know sufficient time has passed that the claim of being sober can be substantiated.

+Can I be denied life insurance for smoking pot?
 Though marijuana use is slowly gaining acceptance among life insurers.
 Due in no small part to how the process of legalization in more and more states.
 Admitted or confirmed use of more powerful drugs are typically an automated decline when you submit an application for life insurance.

 Just as is the case with alcoholism, even if you have a drug habit, the best strategy is to eliminate the medications and to start establishing a history of a drug-free life.
 In most cases, this will take up to three decades.